 Why has my water been cut off?

 If the bill hasn’t been paid by the due date, then water may be discontinued.
-If there is a break in the water line, you may experience temporary interruption in your water.
-There may also be repair work going on or construction in process that requires temporary cut off.
-To find out about these kinds of problems, you can call: 864-476-3188 during the day or 864-476-8312 after hours.
+If there is a break in the water line, you may experience a temporary interruption in your water.
+There may also be repair work to the water system, or construction in the area, that requires a temporary cut-off.
+To find out about these kinds of problems, you can call 864-476-3188 during the day or 1-877-707-3855 after hours.